christianh814/php-pricelist/openshift/operator/README.md

 $ oc project foobar
 ```

 Create the CR file.
 The only one required is how many frontends you'd like to deploy.
-Create a file called `pricelist.yaml` with the followingcontent (Please see [Advanced Features](#advanced-features) for more CR options)
+Create a file called `pricelist.yaml` with the following content (Please see [Advanced Features](#advanced-features) for more CR options)

 ```yaml
 apiVersion: pricelist.chernand.io/v1alpha1